unahouExosite/docs/murano/get-started/products/esp8266_thingdev_murano_smart_lightbulb/README.md

   2. Enter the device identifier (MAC address) you identified in the previous section in the *Identity* field.

-  3. Click Create.
+  3. Click "CREATE."

   ![image alt text](thingdev_16.png)

-4. Back in Arduino, click Upload again to flash the sketch to the board one last time.
+4. Back in Arduino, click the arrow icon again to upload to flash the sketch to the board one last time.

-5. Open the serial monitor and verify that your device activated and provisioned successfully using the serial output.
+5. Open the *Serial Monitor* and verify that your device activated and provisioned successfully using the serial output.

   ![image alt text](thingdev_17.png)

-3. In Murano, navigate to the Devices tab for this Product, select your device, and ensure data is showing up on the Resources tab.
+3. In Murano, navigate to the *DEVICES* tab for this Product, select your device, and ensure data is showing up on the *RESOURCES* tab.

   ![image alt text](thingdev_18.png)